Particle

-In the physical sciences, a particle (or corpuscle in older texts) is a small localized object which can be described by several physical or chemical properties, such as volume, density, or mass.
-They vary greatly in size or quantity, from subatomic particles like the electron, to microscopic particles like atoms and molecules, to macroscopic particles like powders and other granular materials.
-Particles can also be used to create scientific models of even larger objects depending on their density, such as humans moving in a crowd or celestial bodies in motion.
+In the physical sciences, a particle (or corpuscle in older texts) is a separate part of a larger system.
+Depending on the system they vary greatly in size or quantity, from subatomic particles like the electron, to microscopic particles like atoms and molecules, to macroscopic particles like powders and other granular materials.
+Particles can also be used to create scientific models of large objects within very large systems, such as humans moving in a crowd, celestial bodies in orbit, or galaxies in the expansion of the universe.

+In some fields a particle is a small localized object which can be described by several physical or chemical properties, such as volume, density, or mass.

 The term particle is rather general in meaning, and is refined as needed by various scientific fields.
 Anything that is composed of particles may be referred to as being particulate.
 However, the noun particulate is most frequently used to refer to pollutants in the Earth's atmosphere, which are a suspension of unconnected particles, rather than a connected particle aggregation.

-Conceptual properties
+Physics

 Particles are often represented as dots.
-This figure could represent the movement of atoms in a gas, people in crowds or stars in the night sky.
+This figure could represent the movement of atoms in a gas, people in crowds, or stars in the night sky.

+In models

-The concept of particles is especially useful when modelling nature, as the full treatment of many phenomena can be complex and also involve difficult computation.
-It can be used to make simplifying assumptions concerning the processes involved.
-Francis Sears and Mark Zemansky, in University Physics, give the example of calculating the landing location and speed of a baseball thrown in the air.
-They gradually strip the baseball of most of its properties, by first idealizing it as a rigid smooth sphere, then by neglecting rotation, buoyancy and friction, ultimately reducing the problem to the ballistics of a classical point particle.
-The treatment of large numbers of particles is the realm of statistical physics.
+In physics, the concept of particles can be used to make simplifying assumptions when modelling nature.
+For example, to calculate the landing location and speed of a baseball thrown in the air, the baseball can be idealized as a rigid smooth sphere, ignoring its rotation, buoyancy, and friction, reducing the problem to the ballistics in classical mechanics.